 52BAA.
-Certain vessels must be equipped with a marine transceiver
+Certain vessels to be equipped with marine transceiver

 (1) The owner of a vessel that proceeds more than 5 nautical miles from the mainland, or more than one nautical mile from an island situated more than 5 nautical miles from the mainland, must ensure that the vessel is equipped with a marine transceiver approved by the Spectrum Management Authority of the Commonwealth.